-The map presented in Figure 4.11 below shows the mean walking distance to a health centre by district.
-The mean walking distance to a health centre in Huye district is 45 minutes and 68% of households walk for under an hour in average to reach a health centre.
+Figure 4.11 shows the mean walking distance to a health centre by district.
+In Kicukiro district, the mean walking distance to a health centre is 33.6 minutes and 80.6% of households walk for under an hour on average to reach a health centre.

-The mean walking distance to a health centre is 35 minutes in urban areas and 64.4 minutes in rural areas, while it is one hour country-wide.
+The mean walking distance to a health centre is 35 minutes in urban area and 64.4 minutes in rural area, while it is one hour country-wide.